journal-club/wiki-data/fests/bitsmun.md

 | [2012](/fests/bitsmun/2012) | 26-28 October | UNHRC, UNSC, UNGA, NATO |

 </center>
+# Logistics
+The event is organised at the BITS Hyderabad Campus and accomodation is provided for delegates either in the city or on campus.
+Since organising an MUN with 300+ delegates requires a lot of man-power, the event is usually conducted over a weekend, when there are no classes and students are free.
+## Funding
 The three-day event is funded from the registration fees paid by the delegates (usually around Rs.
 2000-2500) and sponsorship and associations with educational organisations, news media,  hotels and restaurants and a host of companies in other sectors.
 Over the last few years, a few partners of BITSMUN include the British Council, Oyo Rooms, Cisco, Murugappa, BSNL, BYJUs, The Hindu and TV5.
 In some years, including the 2018 edition, BITSMUN was held alongside [ATMOS](/fests/atmos), the technical fest of our college wherein BITSMUN partnered with companies involved in Atmos as well.